Zero Landfill Waste

 What should we place in the compost bin?

 Unlike home composting, Emory uses a commercial compost facility that gets composted materials to very high temperatures, allowing for the break-down of animal products like meat and dairy, and cooked food.
 We can place all leftover food and food-soiled paper into compost bins.
-Green compostable cutlery from Emory Dining locations only can also be composted.
-It is colored green so that our composting vendor can effectively differentiate the compostable utensils from plastic.
-The green utensils are available for purchase through EcoProducts.
+Utensils from Emory Dining locations can also be composted.

 Does compost result in more bugs and odors?